-Currently, I am Senior Director and Janssen Fellow in Nonclinical Biostatistics at Johnson & Johnson's Janssen Pharmaceutical Research & Development unit, where I headed up a talented team of biostatisticians who provide high quality statistical expertise to scientists and bioinformaticians engaged in drug discovery and translational research.
+In early 2014, I retired as Senior Director and Janssen Research Fellow in Nonclinical Biostatistics at Johnson & Johnson's Janssen Pharmaceutical Research & Development unit, where I headed up a talented team of biostatisticians who provided high quality statistical expertise to scientists and bioinformaticians engaged in drug discovery and translational research.
 I had been there for almost 25 years.

 Quite a few years ago, I received my Ph.D. in Statistics from Princeton University with Professor John W. Tukey as advisor (check out Wikipedia's entry on Tukey for a "bit" about him - and to see why "bit" is in quotes).
 After graduation, I joined the statistics faculty at the University of New Mexico before moving on to industry.

 I grew up in Colombo, Sri Lanka.
 All my early schooling was at St Thomas' College, Mt Lavinia, Sri Lanka ("The School by the Sea").

 "The best thing about being a statistician is that you get to play in everyone's backyard." -- John W Tukey

 "Exploratory data analysis is detective work." -- John W Tukey

 "Far better an approximate answer to the right question than an exact answer to the wrong question." -- John W Tukey

 In general, I am interested in the application of statistics to more or less any problem that can be formulated quantitatively.
 Since data rarely behave as nicely as they are supposed to, I have found exploratory data analysis (EDA) techniques, robust and resistant statistical methods, and resampling and rerandomization procedures to be far more useful than generally advertised.
 And part of the fun is developing a new approach when a canned approach is not readily available or appropriate.